Danvictorgithub/DiceChat/README.md

 # DiceChat
-NextJs and NestJS Omegle Clone
+NextJs and NestJS Omegle Clone with WebRTC